Anna-Fenzl/42-minishell/README.md

 # minishell
 This is a project for [42Heilbronn](https://www.42heilbronn.de/en/curriculum/) school's curriculum.

-The goal of the project is to write a program __creating a simple shell__, that provides a command-line interface for users to interact with the operating system.
+The goal of this team-project is to write a program __creating a simple shell__, that provides a command-line interface for users to interact with the operating system.
+I was responsible for the execution part, my partner (Anna Iarinov)[] did the parser.

 ## Features
 + Display a `prompt` when waiting for a new command